UK EPR Packaging Thresholds Explained: Are You Obligated?

 Extended Producer Responsibility (EPR) for packaging has left many UK businesses unsure where they stand.
 We hear the same questions again and again:

+Does EPR apply to my business?
+Am I required to register?
 Will I have to pay EPR fees?

 The confusion usually comes down to one thing: not every business is obligated under EPR.
 Whether you need to take action depends entirely on meeting specific turnover and packaging thresholds.